 Strategy plays a vital role in the success of an organization.
 Henceforth, it is important to study business strategy in order to develop a critical understanding of the key component of strategy making, implementation, evaluation and analysis.
 The course covers the most important areas of business strategy from the point of view of general management.

 This course will be delivered through a series of lectures and tutorials in semester 1.

-A written assignment of 4,500 to 5,000 words based on a pre-selected case organisation explaining and justifying a viable organisational strategy in line with the learning objectives.
+A written assignment (80%) of 2,500 words based on a pre-selected case organisation explaining and justifying a viable organisational strategy in line with the learning objectives.

 The aim of this course is to enable students to critically evaluate and appreciate application of contemporary ideas and theories about strategy, and to show how strategy relates to all aspects of the general management role.